-$Students\ must\ have\ completed\ \underline{at\ least}\ two\ years\ of\ college\ level\ Italian\ prior\ to\ their\ arrival\ in\ Italy\ or\ they\ must\ demonstrate\ appropriate$ fluency in Italian to be eligible for this option.
-In addition, students interested MUST consult the CSU International Programs Office as well as the local Italian Consulate to find out what is required and complete the necessary required paperwork before coming to Italy.
-Students must apply for CORSI SINGOLI (non-degree courses/single courses) through the Italian Consulate in the USA prior to coming to Italy.
+Students must have completed at least two years of college level Italian prior to their arrival in Italy or they must demonstrate appropriate fluency in Italian to be eligible for this option.
+In addition, interested students MUST consult the CSU International Programs Office as well as the local Italian Consulate to find out what is required and complete the necessary required paperwork before coming to Italy.
+Students must apply for corsi singoli through the Italian Consulate in the USA prior to coming to Italy.
 Students who do not complete the required paperwork with the Italian Consulate before coming to Italy will not be able to officially take and receive credits for any classes at the University of Florence.

 In addition to attending lectures in Italian, students must complete all class requirements in Italian, write papers, do extensive readings, make oral presentations, and take a rigorous, oral final examination before a board of two or more professors who question them on all readings and lectures.
 Grades are based on the final examination and on consideration of the quality of the oral presentations and other assignments.
-The calendar for University courses is different from that of the CSU IP study center.
+The calendar for university courses is different from that of the CSU IP study center.
 Spring semester courses may not end until late June, and completion of the final examination in June or in some cases July, is mandatory for IP students.